hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Please remember that this stuff was written 13 years ago and is pretty solid, as it has been used in real-world business applications.
 These topics are old and have already been implemented in code.

 [16:49:24](#_8bTiOG79bZE9dXAg3e1t0wtqYwuQNsbU1XXCBS8Rt8) <hiiamboris (NOT THIS ONE)>:
 No doubt about that.
-But can we not do better? Ì†ΩÌ∏â
+But can we not do better? üòâ

 [16:50:23](#7fC0qZQl99oRNdo0uhs8m59DibEpnVaW5abtV_3j5A0) <henrikmk (Henrik Mikael Kristensen)>:
 It's because you are far too concerned with how things are related than figuring out how to navigate and use the things you already have.